lauirene/cse428/README.md

 - `resume`: resume fine-tuning from a checkpoint.
 Default: ''.
 This is used to resume training and automatically load from the checkpoint.
 - `finetune`: fine-tune mode: 1: only fine-tune the model's encoder; 2: fine-tune the whole model.
 - `seed`: random seed for fine-tuning.
 It is used to make sure results are reproducible.
 Default: 888.
 - `loss_type`: loss type: 1: MSE loss; 2: Cosine loss.
 You can define your own loss function in finetune/loss.py.
 Default: 0.
+You must specify to valid loss type to run.
 - `data_path`: a directory contains many sub-directory, each sub-dir includes many .pkl files for fine-tuning.
     The .pkl file should record a dict with following keys refer to different fine-tuning purposes:
     - "input": the input Hi-C/scHi-C matrix in scipy.sparse or numpy.array format.